tuannm239/Athena/rfc/0019-knowledge-graph.md

 ## Feature

-Represents a versioned feature from the Feature Store.
+Represents a versioned feature produced by the Feature Store.

 Examples: